How to install Java 21 on Ubuntu

-While Ubuntu does not come with a Java runtime preinstalled, it does come prepackaged with the ability to easily install Java with the apt command.
+While Ubuntu does not come with Java’s JDK preinstalled, it does come prepackaged with the ability to easily install Java with the apt command.

 How to install Java on Ubuntu

-To quickly setup and install Java on Ubuntu, follow these steps:
+To quickly install Java on Ubuntu and have the JDK’s utilities included on the operating system’s PATH, follow these five steps:

 2. Issue the sudo apt update command

-4. Run Java on the command line to test the install
+4. Run java --version on the command line to validate the install

 5. Set JAVA_HOME globally for all Ubuntu users